mabrur007/router-firebase-integration/README.md

 ## Project workflow

 - firebase integrated with the project
-- react routes installed and added
+- react routes installed and added in components